 There are a few tours offered, including a market visit with plenty of tastings (Time Out market is a combination of fresh market and food hall so it is a nice spot to try lots of local food in one spot).
 However, we opted for the Lisbon Roots, Food and Cultural walk as we like to earn our calories by walking a bit and learning how the history of the city and the food intertwine.
 As well as food walks, they offer cooking classes but we are both shocking chefs and don’t like to embarrass ourselves in public so we let others do the cooking!

-Now, I don’t want to give all the locations on the tour away so I will be talking about the food but not the locations themselves unless there is no getting away from it.
+Now, I don’t want to give all the locations on the tour away, so I will be talking about the food but not the locations themselves unless there is no getting away from it.
 (Ginjinha in the birthplace of ginjinha is only going to be in one spot).

 Our Tour Guide

 After meeting at Largo de São Domingos, we learned a little about the square’s history and our tour guide.
-The eloquent, engaging and effervescent Dany is a history buff and the coolest Lisbon resident out there.
+The eloquent, engaging and effervescent Dani is a history buff and the coolest Lisbon resident out there.
 She was greeted incredibly warmly by a couple passing who had been on the tour a couple of days earlier and by every restaurant owner we met.
-She even took the time to talk an eavesdropping couple through some of her favourite spots in the city whilst we happily chewed on our samples. we couldn’t fault her!
+She even took the time to talk an eavesdropping couple through some of her favourite spots in the city whilst we happily chewed on our samples.
+We couldn’t fault her!

 Stop One – Starter Samples